Lanterns (TV series): Casting

+Kyle Chandler and Aaron Pierre headline Lanterns as the Green Lantern members Hal Jordan and John Stewart.

 In December 2022, Gunn stated actor Ryan Reynolds would not reprise his role as Hal Jordan from the Green Lantern film.
 Nathan Fillion was cast as Guy Gardner for Superman in July 2023, and he was expected to co-star in the series by September 2024.
 At that time, Josh Brolin was revealed to have been offered the role of Jordan at the end of August.
 The actor was looking for a new television role following the cancellation of his series Outer Range (2022–2024) and had previously played the DC Comics character Jonah Hex in the 2010 film of the same name.
 Jordan was expected to be the gruff, older partner similar to Danny Glover's Roger Murtaugh in the Lethal Weapon films.
 DC Studios was looking to cast a younger, "fresh-faced" Black actor as John Stewart, who was expected to be in his 20s.
 Matthew McConaughey and Ewan McGregor were also in consideration for Jordan if a deal with Brolin could not be finalized.
 Brolin passed on the role soon after his potential involvement was reported, saying it "didn't work out", and McConaughey was also not expected to be cast.

 Kyle Chandler was in negotiations to portray Jordan by the end of September, while Aaron Pierre and Stephan James were in the mix to portray Stewart.
-Gunn had almost cast Pierre as Adam Warlock in his Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3 (2023), and the actor previously portrayed Dev-Em in the DC Comics–based series Krypton (2018–19).
+Gunn had almost cast Pierre as Adam Warlock in his Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3 (2023), and the actor previously portrayed Dev-Em in the DC Comics–based series Krypton (2018–2019).
 Damson Idris was also on the shortlist to portray Stewart before a scheduling conflict arose.
 Screen tests for Pierre and James were held in early October with Chandler.
 On October 9, Pierre was cast as Stewart and Chandler was confirmed to be cast as Jordan.
 Kelly Macdonald was cast in the main role of Sheriff Kerry at the end of the month.
-Garret Dillahunt and Poorna Jagannathan were cast in the major recurring roles of William Macon and Zoe, respectively, in November, and Ulrich Thomsen was cast in January 2025 to recur in the series as Sinestro.
+Garret Dillahunt and Poorna Jagannathan were cast in the major recurring roles of William Macon and Zoe, respectively, in November, and Ulrich Thomsen was cast in January 2025 to recur in the series as Thaal Sinestro.
 In March, Nicole Ari Parker, Jasmine Cephas Jones, Sherman Augustus, J. Alphonse Nicholson, and Jason Ritter were respectively cast in the recurring roles of Stewart's mother Bernadette, a younger version of Bernadette, Stewart's father John Sr., a younger version of John Sr., and Billy Macon, while Fillion was confirmed to be appearing.